 The Interdisciplinary Program in Judaic Studies offers both a minor and a certificate.
 The program cooperates with the departments of English, Modern Languages, History, Philosophy, Political Science, Sociology, and Anthropology, as well as the Liberal Studies and Women’s Studies Programs.
 Minor requirements may vary depending on the catalog year of the student.

 The purpose of the minor and certificate programs in Judaic Studies is to enable students to acquire a foundation of knowledge in Jewish history, the Hebrew language, Jewish philosophy, culture, religious beliefs, and political aspirations, and to understand the contribution of Judaism to Western civilization.
 The courses highlight major aspects of Jewish civilization, focusing on its interaction with other cultures and dwelling on the bodies of human knowledge upon which it draws.

 The minor and certificate are designed to serve students pursuing careers in general or Jewish education, in the ministry or rabbinate, in international and Middle Eastern affairs, in languages or liberal arts, and in the community at large.

-To obtain a minor, students must to take 18-20 credits in one of the following ways:
+To obtain a minor, students must take 18 credits in Judaic Studies courses.